LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 #### Content Layer - ESG Data

-To get the ESG data, the Content Layer offers the **esg** class and its methods for developers.
+The Content Layer offers the **esg** class and its methods for developers to access ESG data.

 The following code shows to get ESG standard measures with the Data Library Content Layer.